LinguaPhylo/linguaPhylo.github.io/tutorials/time-stamped-data.md

 3. `r`, the relative substitution rates (with 3 dimensions, one for each partition);
 4. `μ`, the global (mean) clock rate;
-5. `Θ`, the effective population size (with as many dimensions as there are branches in the tree);
+5. `Θ`, the effective population size;
-6. `ψ`, the time-scaled (i.e., in absolute time) phylogenetic tree.
+6. `ψ`, the time-scaled phylogenetic tree, where the time unit is years.

 {::nomarkdown}
   {{ lphy_model | append: "<br>" }}